-Pre-Student Teaching Disposition/Criteria Successful WCSU candidates Belo ow Standard 1 Developing 2 Proficient 3 Exemplary 4 Score/ Level Offers excus blame (e.g., paren collea super es/assigns to others students, improvements or revisions, and apply them to future performance.
-Is usually open- mined and positive when receiving feedback from others; may need support and supervision in order to act on suggestions for change. apply them to future performances.
+Pre-Student Teaching Disposition/Criteria Successful WCSU candidates Belo w Standard 1 Developing 2 Proficient 3 Exemplary 4 Score/ Level positive change.
+Offers excuses/assigns blame to others (e.g., students, parents, colleagues, and supervisor) for negative results. improvements or revisions, and apply them to future performance.
+Is usually openmined and positive when receiving feedback from others; may need support and supervision in order to act on suggestions for change. apply them to future performances.
 Is open-minded and positive when receiving feedback from others.
 Demonstrates the ability to act on suggestions for change independently. future performances.
 Is open-minded and positive when receiving feedback from others.
 Demonstrates the ability to act on suggestions for change independently.
-In addition, shares what he/she has learned from the reflective process with colleagues and mentees. comr In Field Exem • Cons • Mode onstrates self-reflecti nunication (i.e. e-ma nplars istently solicits and u on and self-improvem il, journals, ePortfolio s ises input and feedbac (praxis), sharing insig submissions) sk.
-7.Demonstrate leadership in support of student learning: Initiative and Ability to Lead Candidate has difficulty connecting concepts and applications; candidate's opinions and talents are rarely, if ever, accepted and acted on by colleagues.
+In addition, shares what he/she has learned from the reflective process with colleagues and mentees.
+In Field Exem Cons Mode nstrates self-reflecti nunication (i.e. e-ma nplars istently solicits and u on and self-improvement, journals, ePortfolio selections is ses input and feedback (praxis), sharing insig submissions) 7.Demonstrate leadership in support of student learning: Initiative and Ability to Lead Candidate has difficulty connecting concepts and applications; candidate's opinions and talents are rarely, if ever, accepted and acted on by colleagues.
 Candidate sometimes draws connections between concepts and applications; candidate's opinions and talents are sometimes accepted and acted on by colleagues.
 Candidate consistently draws connections between concepts and applications; candidate's opinions and talents are often accepted and acted on by colleagues.
 Candidate consistently draws connections between concepts and applications; candidate's opinions and talents are often accepted and acted on by colleagues.
 In addition, candidate actively seeks out leadership opportunities.
-OfferStays pts request to collabors to collabors to collaborate with others m discussions (no cha atting with friends)
+OfferStays pts request to collabous to collabous to collaborate with others m discussions (no cha atting with friends)

-Pre-Student Teaching Disposition/Criteria Successful WCSU candidates Belo ow Standard 1 Developing 2 Proficient 3 Exemplary 4 Score/ Level Demonstrates leadership In Field Exemplars Speaks supportively of WCSU Constructively criticizes WCSU Constructively represents WCSU to outside organizations and the comm Belongs to and participates in professional organizations
+Pre-Student Teaching Disposition/Criteria Successful WCSU candidates Belo ow Standard 1 Developing 2 Proficient 3 Exemplary 4 Score/ Level

+Demonstrates leadership

+SpeaConsCons In Field Exemplars